Bridging gaps in Rydberg RF receivers using modulation transfer bandwidth enhancement: Expansion of RF bandwidth

-Finally, we wish to determine in which range of parameters the modulation transfer protocol outperforms the conventional protocol and to what extent.
+Finally, we wish to determine in which range of parameters and to which extent the modulation transfer protocol outperforms the conventional protocol.

 To perform this comparison, since the noise associated with the two protocols is similar, we calculate the ratio between the slopes of the system responses in the two protocols.
 This ratio is shown in color maps in Fig.\ref{fig:slopes_ratio}, both experimentally and theoretically.
 The white lines indicate where the sensitivity levels for both protocols are equal, i.e., when the sensitivity improvement factor equals 1.
 Above that line, the modulation transfer protocol outperforms the conventional one.
 In the experiment (see Fig.\ref{fig:slopes_ratio}(a)), the modulation transfer protocol exhibits better performance as soon as $\Delta_\mathrm{RF}/2\pi = 3$ MHz for vanishing RF field amplitudes.
 Starting from $\Delta_\mathrm{RF}/2\pi = 4$ MHz, the improvement in sensitivity exceeds 2.
 This limit closely follows the RF bandwidth at -6 dB.
 For even greater RF detunings, this improvement goes beyond a factor of 20.
 As discussed previously, the simulations of Fig.\,\ref{fig:slopes_ratio}(b) closely replicate the experiment.

 We finally give in this last paragraph a comparison between the sensitivities, defined by Eq.\,(\ref{eq11}), of the two protocols.
 Table \ref{tab02} presents the sensitivities of the two protocols for various values of the RF detuning.
 For each case, we give two values of the sensitivity: one is obtained by taking the shot noise limit for $V_0$ in Eq.\,(\ref{eq11}), while the other is based on measurements of the noise $V_0$ in our experiment.
 In both cases, the slope $\partial V/\partial E_\mathrm{RF}$ is measured.
 We notice that the MTP outperforms the CP as soon as $\Delta_\mathrm{RF}/2\pi > 3\,\mathrm{MHz}$ for weak fields.
 Moreover, the improvement of the sensitivity for the MTP with respect to the CP is even better when we consider the measured noise than when we consider the shot noise limit.
 This is due to the fact that the MTP corresponds to a measurement at 3\,MHz, where the detected noise is much lower than at the lower frequency (100\,kHz) where the CP is implemented.
 Moreover, we observe that these sensitivity measurements compare very favorably with those in the existing literature \cite{fanAtomBasedRF2015,kumarAtomBasedSensingWeak2017} within the same range of RF frequencies.